 In reality, the Old Norse Linguist would be better called Learn Old Norse like a machine.
-Because we aren’t true Old Norse linguists (at least not accredited ones), yet we are experts at a craft we are the sole measure of: learning languages like a machine.
+Because we aren’t true Old Norse linguists (in particular, not accredited ones), yet we are experts at a craft we are the sole measure of: learning languages like a machine.
 We keep the old title out of an affectionate sympathy for our earlier creative attempts.

 We have no regrets about these essays; they document our practical philosophy on the matter exemplarily.
 From their earlier edition, we revised them slightly to emphasize their genuine purpose: not an exhaustive course in Old Norse the school way, but the substantiation, by way of Old Norse, of our general approach to learning languages like a machine, whose foundations we present here, and of which Learn Finnish like a machine is the most recent illustration.